nathaliemayor/Predictive_Econometrics/README.md

 ## Final Project

 The aim is to predict the sale prices of new houses based on their characteristics.
-We use two different estimation approaches, namely OLS and LASSO and Ridge and compare their performances (through the out of sample MSE).
-LASSO significantly performed better than the other two methods.
+We use three different estimation approaches, namely OLS, LASSO and Ridge and compare their performances (through the out of sample MSE).
+LASSO significantly outperformed the other two methods.